drop of a hat

 About The Book

-Drop of a Hat: Drama Lessons, Games and Activities is for any teacher who wants to bring the curriculum to life through drama and creativity.
+Drop of a Hat: Drama Lessons, Games and Activities is for any teacher who wants to bring the primary curriculum to life through drama and creativity.
 Each lesson is based on a story, poem or theme and divided into bite-sized sections.
 If you’re looking for a quick fix, just choose a couple of activities.
 If you’re new to drama, there’s a section at the back describing the games and strategies in detail.

 You’ll find approaches for using drama to raise standards in literacy and to explore stories, characters and themes.
 Topics covered include global warming, looking after pets, dealing with bullying and exploring issues around refugees.
 There are over a dozen activities for using Drama in Science as well as a lively introduction to Shakespeare’s A Midsummer Night’s Dream.